 1-3 hours.
 The practical application of acting techniques in connection with university theatre productions.
 Open to any student taking part in a university theatre production.
 May be repeated for credit.
-Prerequisite: instructor's permission.

 THEA 325 B Theatre Laboratory - Directing

 1-3 hours.
 The practical application of directing techniques in connection with university theatre productions.
 Open to any student taking part in a university theatre production.
 May be repeated for credit.